-The Company recognized the derivative instruments as either assets or liabilities on the accompanying unaudited balance sheets at fair value.
-The Company records changes in the fair value (gains or losses) of the derivatives in the accompanying unaudited consolidated statements of operations.
+The Company recognized the derivative instruments as either assets or liabilities on the accompanying unaudited condensed consolidated balance sheets at fair value.
+The Company records changes in the fair value (gains or losses) of the derivatives in the accompanying unaudited condensed consolidated statements of operations.
+As of October 31, 2015, the balance of the derivative liability was zero because the ten day average closing price of the Company's stock was less than the exercise price of the warrants.